gallettilance/gallettilance.github.io/README.md

 Extra credit can be earned by **consistently**:

-- Attending class.
+- Attending class and completing labs.
-- Submitting completed worksheets.
 - Asking and answering questions on Piazza.
 - Submitting PRs to our class repository with code or class notes.
 - Contributing to our class repository or course website (by fixing typos, providing clarification edits etc.)